front-end-intermediate/Hooks/README.md

 - User-entered input (text boxes and other form fields)
 - Current or selected item (the current tab, the selected row)
-- Data from the server (a list of recipes, the number of “likes”)
+- Data from the server (a list of recipes, the number of "likes")
 - Open/closed state (modal open/closed, sidebar expanded/hidden)

 ### Props in State?

 Avoid copying props into state.
 It creates a second source of truth for your data, which usually leads to bugs.
-If you ever find yourself copying a prop into state and then thinking, “Now how am I going to keep this updated?” – take a step back and rethink.
+If you ever find yourself copying a prop into state and then thinking, "Now how am I going to keep this updated?" – take a step back and rethink.

 Components automatically re-render when their parents do, and receive fresh props each time, so there’s no need to duplicate the props into state and then try to keep it up to date.